 Education, Certification and Courses

 Hockey Canada mandates that coaches at the Initiation age category (age 4, 5 and 6 years old) take certain instructor courses.
-For the 2016-2017 season the requirements are as follows:
+The requirements are as follows:

 - All instructors must be certified with Respect In Sport – Activity Leader/Coach